markreha/cloudworkshop/sdk/docs/development/README.md

 ```
 3. Update Service Endpoint URL:
  	Update APP_ENV in .env to google

+NOTE: the example app.yaml check into the Cloud Workshop is for the flex Google App Engine configuration.
+This is intended for production usage and will cost your about $50/month.
+The standard Google App Engine configuration deployment is not fully functional at this point despite following Google's Documentation at https://github.com/GoogleCloudPlatform/php-docs-samples and upgrading to the Laravel 5.7.x using the PHP 7.2.x runtimes.
+Upgrading the code in Cloud Workshop to Laravel 5.7.x on PHP 7.2.10 is all working with any known issues.
+For now you will need to used the flex Google App Engine configuration with caution.
+The following changes were attempted against the Cloud Workshop code checked into this repository.
+* Tested locally the Laravel upgrade from 5.4.x to 5.7.x on local sytem using PHP 7.2.10 runtime.
+This required updates to composer.json and running composer update on the GIT Clone from this repository.
+* Changed app.yaml to standard GAE configuration using PHP 7.2.x:
+	runtime: php72
+	env: standard
+* Updated the Laravel source files as documented in Google's documentation (see above link).
+* Checked all code into a Test Branch.
+* In Google Cloud cloned the Test Branch.
+* In Google Cloud updated the .gcloudignore to ensure the vendor directory is deployed (must run gcloud deploy once to get this file generated).
+Despite many attempts there continued to be runtime errors on Google Cloud with the most recent error related to not being able to write to the bootstrap/cache directory.
+At this point in time it is assumed this an an issue with the Google App Engine Standard Platform when using PHP 7.2, which is still in beta.

 See https://cloud.google.com/community/tutorials/run-laravel-on-appengine-flexible

 Deploy the IoT Services App to Heroku Cloud